-After working as a university lecturer and journalist, I qualified as a Pilates teacher with the Pilates Foundation® in 2008.
-I realized quickly that this was just the beginning of a journey to teach movement classes for wellbeing, rehabilitation and fitness.
-I went on to qualify as a Yoga teacher with the British Wheel of Yoga®, as a somatic movement educator with Body Mind Centering® and am presently training as a Feldenkrais and as a Bones for Life® teacher.
-My teaching draws on these different influences and I would describe my classes as fusion classes.
-I try to increase awareness of the forces that shape our core; to support that core and improve function and posture and ultimately to make everyday movements and breathing easier and more pleasurable.
+So after a career as a university lecturer and journalist, I qualified as a Pilates teacher with the Pilates Foundation® in 2008.
+I realised quickly that this was just the beginning of a journey to teach movement classes for well-being, rehabilitation and fitness.
+I subsequently qualified as a Yoga teacher with the British Wheel of Yoga®, as a Feldenkrais practitioner and also as a somatic movement educator with Body Mind Centering®.
+My teaching draws on these different influences.

 Many clients come to my classes for back, neck, shoulder or pelvic floor issues or after surgery or injuries but I also teach therapists, singers and artists who want to re-connect with their bodies and breath as well as people who just enjoy a mindful class.
-As a Breast Cancer Survivor I also have a particular interest and expertise in that area and some years ago co-developed Tripudio Movement Systems (movement for lymphoedema) with a colleague.
-I am also particularly interested in women’s health and in osteoporosis.
+I feel that knowing how to relax is just as important as physical fitness.
+I offer a range of classes that addresses all these.

 I divide my time between Suffolk and South East London.